clinicedc/edc-model-admin/README.rst

 ModelAdminNextUrlRedirectMixin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Redirects to the next CRF or Requisition listed in an edc visit schedule if "[Save and Next]"
+Skips the ``changelist`` and redirects to the next CRF or Requisition listed in an edc visit schedule if "[Save and Next]"
 is clicked instead of "[SAVE]"

 .. code-block:: python